Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Hubbard's nine rushing yards in his only career matchup are 35.5 fewer than his over/under in Sunday's game.
+- In his single career matchups, Hubbard had nine rushing yards versus the Buccaneers, 35.5 fewer than his over/under in Sunday's game.

 - Hubbard did not have a touchdown run in that outing against the Buccaneers.